FTX fraudster Caroline Ellison sentenced to 2 years in prison, ordered to forfeit $11 billion

 Caroline Ellison, the star witness in the prosecution of her former boyfriend, FTX founder Sam Bankman-Fried, was sentenced Tuesday in New York federal court to two years in prison and ordered to forfeit $11 billion for her role in the massive fraud and conspiracy that doomed the cryptocurrency exchange once valued at $32 billion.

-The prison term was significantly stiffer than the recommendation by the federal Probation Department that Judge Lewis Kaplan sentence Ellison to three years of supervised release, with no time at all behind bars.
+The prison term was significantly stiffer than the recommendation by the federal Probation Department that Judge Lewis Kaplan sentence Ellison, who had run the hedge fund Alameda Research, to three years of supervised release, with no time at all behind bars.
+Defense lawyers also had requested a no-prison sentence for Ellison.

-“I’ve seen a lot of cooperators over the years and I’ve never seen one quite like Miss Ellison,” said Kaplan, who also said he believed that Ellison was genuinely remorseful for her crimes, and that her cooperation carried a steep price for her emotionally.
+“I’ve seen a lot of cooperators over the years and I’ve never seen one quite like Miss Ellison,” said Kaplan, who also said he believed that Ellison was genuinely remorseful for her crimes and that her cooperation carried a steep price for her emotionally.

 Ellison reached a plea deal with prosecutors in December 2022, a month after FTX spiraled into bankruptcy.
 She pleaded guilty to conspiracy and financial fraud charges.

-He was sentenced to 25 years in prison in March and also was ordered to pay $11 billion in forfeiture.
+Bankman-Fried, in contrast, chose to stand trial and was convicted of all seven criminal fraud charges against him.
+He was sentenced to 25 years in prison in March and also was ordered to pay $11 billion in forfeiture by Kaplan.

 Bankman-Fried since then has appealed his conviction, and requested a new trial and a different judge, arguing that Kaplan was biased against him.